top of page

 TRUMP (the one we actually care about):

 In August 2022, an FBI search of Trump's Mar-a-Lago property found approximately 300 classified documents.
-(Compare that to some unknown number, higher than a hundred, that Biden mishandled and withheld and thousands [2,000?
-32,000?
-62,000?] mishandled and withheld by Clinton.)
+(Compare that to some unknown number, higher than a hundred, that Biden mishandled and withheld and to the thousands [2,000 or maybe 62,000?] mishandled and withheld by Clinton.)
+That may be very bad but does it set Trump apart as an evildoer or deviant?
+Hardly.

 And then the whole case imploded: